jsonerrorsdebuggingfetchapi

 const data = await response.json();

-This gives you the actual HTML error page in the console so you know exactly what went wrong.
+This pattern lets you see the exact HTML error page content in the console — which usually tells you immediately what went wrong.

 Fix 2: Always Set the Accept Header